 - Do your business users know how they can help prevent cyber-attack by not clicking on unknown links or opening unknown attachments?

 - Do you have a workflow communication tool that is configured to alert and relay instructions to the business and IT if a cyber event happens?

 - Does the business have manual procedures developed to keep critical business processes going if employees can’t access their usual IT-connected devices, such as computers, tablets and smartphones?

-- When is the last time your plan was tested end-to-end, including security responders, IT recovery teams and business users?
+- When is the last time your business continuity plan (BCP) was tested end-to-end, including security responders, IT recovery teams and business users?

 Are you ready to respond to cyber outbreaks?